 - Brexiters are upset that there is no clean break with the EU and we would still be in a customs arrangement with them in the event of the backstop, and with no guarantee that we could leave the backstop easily.
 May and the EU have promised it wouldn’t be permanent but this isn’t enough for a lot of MPs.
 The DUP, essential to maintaining a Conservative majority, are particularly unhappy…

 - Remainers are upset that we would essentially have similar (but reduced) benefits, but no say whatsoever in them.
-Remainers are also upset that this whole fiasco came about from a campaign of lies deemed to have been over-funded illegally, and that people voting weren’t aware of what a Brexit scenario might look light.
+Remainers are also upset that this whole fiasco came about from a campaign of lies deemed to have been over-funded illegally, and that people voting weren’t aware of what a Brexit scenario might look like.

 - In the event of a disagreement between the two parties, there was a strange overpowering presence of the European Court of Justice instead of a truly independent judge.